nlef/moonraker-telegram-bot/README.md

 When tweaking the bot, remember that you have to **restart the service every time you change the config**:
 You can either do so via ssh
 `sudo systemctl restart moonraker-telegram-bot`
-Or directly by typing
-`/restart`
-to the bot in telegram.

-Moonraker [history] component must be configured

 ## Issues and bug reports